rhayes777/PyAutoFit/docs/overview/model_complex.rst

 Model Composition
 -----------------

-Lets extend our example of fitting a 1D ``Gaussian`` profile to noisy data, to a problem where the data contains a signal from two profiles.
-Specifically, it contains signals from a 1D ``Gaussian`` signal and 1D symmetric ``Exponential`` signal.
+Lets extend our example of fitting a 1D ``Gaussian`` profile to a problem where the data contains a signal from two 1D profiles.
+Specifically, it contains signals from a 1D ``Gaussian`` signal and 1D symmetric ``Exponential``.

 The example ``data`` with errors (black), including the model-fit we'll perform (red) and individual ``Gaussian`` (blue dashed) and ``Exponential`` (orange dashed) components are shown below: